 - Access to Zacks #1 Rank List (“strong buy” recommended stocks)

 - Value, growth, and momentum scores assigned to every recommended stock

 - Earnings Expected Surprise Prediction Filter is useful for short-term trades

 - Overall strong historical performance from #1 Rank List and ESP filter

 - #2 through #5 rank lists are relatively unhelpful

-- #1 Rank List receives tens of additional stocks each day
+- #1 Rank List receives dozens of additional stocks each day